Save thousands on vehicle repairs with Endurance.

 The Companies: Endurance vs. CarShield

-Like Endurance, CarShield offers a few benefits, including roadside assistance, rental car coverage, and trip interruption costs.
-They also note that they will cover salvage title vehicles and those used for rideshare and delivery services, though surcharges may apply.
+Similar to Endurance, CarShield offers benefits with its warranty plans, including roadside assistance, rental car coverage, and trip interruption costs.
+They will also cover salvage title vehicles and those used for rideshare and delivery services, though surcharges may apply.
+Also, similar to Endurance, CarShield has varying deductibles depending on the contract, where customers can choose between paying $0 to $200 for each claim.

 Supreme